Budgeting

 The main purpose of this report is to prepare the different budget for the Milbourn Manufacturers Ltd. In this context, cash budget, production budget, material budget, labour budget are prepared.

-This report is significant to understand aspect of the preparing the cash budge, production budget, material budget and labour budget.
+This report is significant to understand aspects of preparing the cash budget, production budget, material budget and labour budget.
 Typically, the preparation of the budget is an interesting sub.
-But, still limitation is faced in this due to complexity of the information.
+But, still, the limitation is faced in this due to the complexity of the information.

 Cash budget for VGL Ltd | ||||